Fluent in Spanish & English. Download Bio

 Tina Alberni’s bi-cultural heritage and upbringing weave throughout the fabric of her colorful art.
 She brings layers together in a variety of techniques and materials to build her framework, and geometry, color, and symbolism fuse to complete a narrative often rooted in the themes of hope and survival.

 She defines herself as a semiabstract artist.
 Her work aesthetic blends expressive and graphic elements across all bodies of work and often requires verbal commentary to read legibly.

 Her current work examines, documents, comments and reacts to current shifting realities all living beings are faced with, and strives to create awareness.

 She reflects on how human actions and inaction alter the course of life as we know it in permanent ways, and how so much of authentic life experience is being filtered and replaced more and more through virtual experience.

 Much like her years in printmaking, her process is intentional and rational, but her creative journey flows through intuition.
-The constant push and pull between instinct and logic provides endless discoveries and fun surprises which eventually culminate into a final, unanticipated creation that helps her meet her goal to create awareness, breathing hope while keeping it real, often giving voice to life that can’t speak.
+The constant push and pull between instinct and logic provides endless discoveries and fun surprises which eventually culminate into a final, unanticipated creation.

-*Alberni is open to Commission work, corporate partnerships and alternative space exhibits.
+She practices her art full-time out of her Huntersville art studio, and is open to commission work, corporate partnerships and alternative space exhibits

 More about Tina...